 The Iron Room (Church Hall)

 There is an Iron Room Management Committee which has oversight of the management and day to day running.
-It meets on an annual basis and the Secretary is Jane Devlin.
+It meets on an annual basis and the position of Secretary is currently vacant following the death of our dear friend Jane Devlin.

 Exeter Diocese – http://www.exeter.anglican.org